aftersound/weave/docs/micro-service-virtualization-over-cap-closer-look.md

 ## Conclusion

 The article provides a closer/in-depth look into how Weave Service Framework works,
-- how the component structure { CONTROL, ACTOR, PRODUCT } is fully embraced and leveraged to make service extensible and declarative.
+- how the component structure { CONTROL, ACTOR, PRODUCT } is fully embraced and leveraged to make service framework extensible and declarative.
 - how service virtualization is achieved over ServiceMetadata, a composite of controls of separate concerns.

 Hope you enjoy it!